You are cordially invited to contribute Late Breaking Results poster to AIM 2023.

 2. What is the poster conference format?

-Poster sessions will run in dedicated time slots during the conference.
-Bring a digital poster in a virtual but interactive session at the allocated time, and talk to your colleagues about your work.
+Poster sessions will run at dedicated time slots during the conference.
+Bring a physical poster to display.

 3. How many authors of each accepted poster present the poster at AIM?